Factorio – Visualizing construction material dependencies

 The real innovation was just teased at the end.
 Balancers (systems of belts and splitters than evenly distribute the contents of n belts to m belts) are tricky to get right and compact and so far as I know are only human-designed.
 A mechanism to automatically design them would be very interesting.

-• orangepanda a day ago
+• orangepanda 9 months ago

 You're in luck!
 There is a SAT solver for finding the optimal belt balancer for any size (Though it might take a few months/years to compute)